 That weekend, the doctor from our scans that Friday called to check on us.
 He was worried about us.
 So was I.

 The weekend passed slowly.
 We returned Monday for our next set of scans and for the amniocentesis.
 The technician began the ultrasound, a different technician than we had that past Friday.
-The light were dimmed, and Darla was back up on the screen.
+The light was dimmed, and Darla was back up on the screen.
 The first the I noticed were her hands.
 They weren’t balled up in tight little fists by her face.
 They were open, waving hello.

 My heart rose.
 The internal rise from despair to hope I felt at that moment was a perfect preview of the months to come would be like.
 Rise and fall; ups and down.
 Consuming love, complete with the shadow of fear of losing it.